elephantscale/es-training-new/terraform/slides/Implementing-Terraform.md

 * Major differences are an indicator that things could get very bad, very fast

 * The golden rule:
-  * *The master branch of the live repository should be a 1:1 representation of what’s actually deployed in production*
+  * *The master branch of the live repository should be a 1:1 representation of what's actually deployed in production*

 ---
 ## The Trouble with Branches